Scolotosuchus: Paleoecology

 Finally, Sennikov draws parallels between the rugose expansion of the neural spine seen in Scolotosuchus and those seen in poposauroids, which are likely to have lost their osteoderms and instead evolved a support system more similar to that of dinosaurs.
 Modern crocodiles and many extinct pseudosuchians, rauisuchids included, use their osteoderms in combination with musculature and ligaments to create a "beam bridge" that allows them to lift their bodies off the ground for an erect or partially erect gait.
 Mammals, dinosaurs and possibly poposauroids meanwhile use a "suspension bridge"-like system formed by ligaments and musculature that hold up the spine from the elongated spinal processes around the shoulder region.
 While Sennikov does not exclude the possibility that Scolotosuchus did have osteoderms in addition to the rugose neural spine expansions, he notes that no such fossils have been found anywhere at Donskaya Luka.

 In summary, Scolotosuchus was likely the apex predator of its environment, likely having had a large head seated atop a neck built to endure great stress both while resting and while capturing prey while also being very flexible.
 It likely had an erect gait similar to other rauisuchids, possibly supported by musculature and ligament more similar to those of dinosaurs than those of other pseudosuchians.

 Paleoenvironment

 At Donskaya Luka Scolotosuchus would have coexisted with a variety of other pseudosuchians and archosaurs, including the small poposauroid Tsylmosuchus, the large ctenosauriscid Bystrowisuchus and even the potential erythrosuchid Garjainia.
 Other animals include the dicynodont Putillosaurus, the tanystropheid Augustaburiania, the pistosaurid Tanaisosaurus, multiple trilophosaurids such as Coelodontognathus as well as a great variety of labyrinthodonts.
 Notably, the fauna of this region differs greatly from areas in the north and southeast, possibly explained by the presence of large sea bays.
-This would explain why influence from Gondwana (through erythrosuchids) or Central Europe (in the form of rauisuchids, tanystrophids and ctenosauriscids) can be observed in the souther Urals but not to the north.
+This would explain why influence from Gondwana (through erythrosuchids) or Central Europe (in the form of rauisuchids, tanystrophids and ctenosauriscids) can be observed in the southern Urals but not to the north.